HTTP request for a client connection.

 HttpClientRequest request = ... request.headers.add(HttpHeaders.contentTypeHeader, "text/plain"); request.write(...); // Strings written will be ISO-8859-1 encoded.

-An exception is thrown if you use an unsupported encoding and the write()
+An exception is thrown if you use an unsupported encoding and the write() method being used takes a string parameter.

 © 2012 the Dart project authors